J-Montgomery/rfloat/README.md

 **rfloat** prevents Clang and GCC from optimizing between expressions by inserting an empty assembly block between subsequent expressions that forces the compiler to spill intermediate results into registers.
 On MSVC, /fp:fast is simply disabled for the wrapper class.
 This results in additional overhead when using reproducible types on MSVC if /fp:fast is enabled.

 > [!NOTE]
-> This MSVC overhead is not present when using the default setting of /fp:precise.
+> MSVC overhead is not present when using the default setting of /fp:precise.

 ## Usage